msb1257/PardhuMERN-Stack-Application/LAB-3/README.md

-### In this LAB-3, we will learn about  DevOps and DevSecOps tools in one project:
+### In this LAB-3, we will discuss DevOps and DevSecOps tools:

 ### Tools Covered:
 -  Linux